usagitoneko97/klara/A1.FunctionDef/readme.md

 ```

 ## The program
-Before doing our analysis, we need to parse and build our ast based on *example.py*.
+Before doing our analysis, an ast has to be parsed and build that based on *example.py*.
 ```python
 # read the content of the example.py
 test_content = open("example.py").read()
 # build the ast
 as_tree = ast.parse(test_content, filename="temp.py")
 ```
-Let us start by printing only the parent function.
-It was simply done by iterate through the **list of the body** and locate only the `ast.FunctionDef` instance.
+To print only the parent function, it was simply done by iterate through the **list of the body** and locate only the `ast.FunctionDef` instance.
 ```python
 for node in as_tree.body:
     if isinstance(node, ast.FunctionDef):